As the largest division in the Durham Fire Department, Fire Operations is responsible for:

-Twelve battalion chiefs assigned to the Operations Division oversee daily operations of four battalions.
+Three division chiefs assigned to the Operations Division oversee daily operations of four battalions.
 These battalions are led by twelve battalion chiefs who are responsible for the daily activities of 19 stations, 16 engines and four ladder companies, as well as the mobile support unit.
 They serve as incident managers at emergency scenes - developing strategic plans and making tactical assignments.
 They also provide training, guidance, and support for front line supervisors ensuring that they are prepared to successfully fulfill their responsibilities.
 Each battalion chief manages numerous projects and programs that contribute to the department’s overall success.
 The battalions are strategically located throughout the City as shown below.